theolivenbaum/resin/README.md

 - Build custom models in new vector spaces, based on previous models
 - Plug in your own reader/writer filters
 - Build digital conversationalists (e.g. chat bots, search engines, digital assistants)

-- All features are embeddable (by using Resin as a library) but also distributable (by talking to Resin over HTTP)
+All features are embeddable (by using Resin as a library) but also distributable (by talking to Resin over HTTP).
+What you can do locally you can usually also also do remotely.

 ### Resin includes a web GUI where you can